Cloonie/AWS-Cloud-Practitioner/README.md

 ## Machine Learning:
 • Amazon Comprehend \
+uses ML and natural language processing (NLP) to help you uncover the insights and relationships in your unstructured data. \
 • Amazon Kendra \
+is an intelligent search service powered by ML. \
 • Amazon Lex \
+is a fully managed artificial intelligence (AI) service to design, build, test, and deploy conversational interfaces into any application using voice and text. like Siri or Alexa \
 • Amazon Polly \
+is a service that turns text into lifelike speech.
 • Amazon Rekognition \
+makes it easy to add image and video analysis to your applications using proven, highly scalable, deep learning technology that requires no ML expertise to use. you can identify objects, people, text, scenes, and activities in images and videos, as well as detect any inappropriate content.
+Amazon Rekognition also provides highly accurate facial analysis and facial search capabilities that you can use to detect, analyze, and compare faces \
 • Amazon SageMaker \
+you can build, train, and deploy ML models for any use case with fully managed infrastructure, tools, and workflows.
 • Amazon Textract \
+is a service that automatically extracts text and data from scanned documents. also identify the contents of fields in forms and information stored in tables. \
 • Amazon Transcribe \
+is an automatic speech recognition (ASR) service that makes it easy for customers to automatically convert speech to text. \
 • Amazon Translate \
+is a neural machine translation service that delivers fast, high-quality, andaffordable language translation.

 ## Management and Governance:
 • AWS Auto Scaling \